Elizabeth Acevedo: Career

-She also works as a visiting instructor at an adjudicated youth center in Washington, DC, where she works with incarcerated women and with teenagers.
+She also works as a visiting instructor at an adjudicated youth center in Washington, D.C., where she works with incarcerated women and with teenagers.

 Personal life

-Acevedo identifies as Afro-Latina.
-Although raised Catholic, she no longer practices the religion.
-Currently, she lives in Washington, D.C. with her husband, Shakir Cannon-Moye.
-Acevedo grew up in a conservative and devout household of Catholicism.
-She went to church every Sunday with her mother and participated in every sacrament.
-Acevedo does not practice Catholicism anymore, but still considers her relationship with her religion to be developing.
-She questions the teaching of religion; her book With the Fire on High is influenced by the fact that religion is empowering but "sometimes makes women and young girls question their selves."
+Acevedo is of Afro-Latina ethnicity.
+Acevedo grew up in a conservative and devout Catholic household.
+However, she no longer practices the religion.
+She lives in Washington, D.C., with her husband, Shakir Cannon-Moye.

 Critical response

 The Poet X

 The Poet X is a New York Times Bestseller.
 The book highlights the struggles of growing up as a Latina girl dealing with her sexuality and religion, and finding her own voice.
 Kirkus Reviews describes Poet X as "Poignant and real; beautiful and intense".